-Having secured his first and only major title – the 2016/17 DFB Cup – in his final game in charge, Thomas Tuchel's tenure as Borussia Dortmund coach is over.
-After two years in the hot seat at the SIGNAL IDUNA PARK, bundesliga.com runs the rule over his biggest achievements with the Black-and-Yellows.
+Having secured his first and only major title – the 2016/17 DFB Cup – in his final game in charge, Thomas Tuchel's tenure as Borussia Dortmund coach came to an end.
+After two years in the hot seat at the Signal Iduna Park, bundesliga.com runs the rule over his biggest achievements with the Black-and-Yellows.

 "I'm absolutely ecstatic to be the new coach," Tuchel announced when he was unveiled as Jürgen Klopp's replacement two years ago.
 "When I heard of BVB's interest, I knew it was the only place for me.
 We want to be seen as a contender that Bayern Munich, Wolfsburg, Borussia Mönchengladbach and Bayer Leverkusen need to take seriously."